EconometricsBySimulation/AbstractLogic.jl/docs/src/man/operators.md

-# Standard Operators
+# Standard Relational Operators

-Standard operators are the core functionality of the `AbstractLogic` package.
+Standard relational operators are the core functionality of the `AbstractLogic` package.
 They allow for comparison between variables and comparison between variables and constants.

 ## Basic Operators